-Russia’s 2030 emissions target, which uses 1990 as a reference, allows national emissions to continue an upward trend.
-According to our latest estimates, currently implemented policies would lead to emissions between 2.0 and 2.1 GtCO2e in 2030 (excluding LULUCF).
-This represents a 33–36% decrease in emissions below 1990 levels, a level that is below the NDC target for that year, which amounts to a 24% decrease below 1990 levels (excluding LULUCF).
+Under current policies, Russia’s economy-wide emissions are expected to continue rising to 2030, when they should be rapidly declining.
+According to our latest estimates, currently implemented policies would lead to emissions between 2,285 and 2,314 MtCO2e in 2030 (excluding LULUCF).
+This represents a 27–28% decrease in emissions below 1990 levels, a level that is below the unambitious NDC target for 2030, which amounts to a 24% decrease below 1990 levels (excluding LULUCF).

 Recent legislative developments

 In August 2021, Russia approved the Concept for the Development of Electric Vehicle Production which set a target of EVs constituting at least 10% of domestically produced vehicles by 2030 (Russian Federation, 2021b).
 In addition to promoting EV production, Russia plans to provide subsidies covering up to 25% of the price of domestically produced EVs to stimulate demand (Reuters, 2021).

 In September 2021, Russia approved, for the first time, a law aimed at regulating emissions though it is a significantly watered-down version with very limited impact on Russia’s future emissions (The Moscow Times, 2021).
 Initially, this legislation aimed at limiting emissions by assigning quotas for Russia’s largest companies, a new national carbon trading system and penalties for companies who exceeded their quotas (The Moscow Times, 2019).
 However, due to resistance from the Russian Union of Industrialists and Entrepreneurs, all of these measures, except for the requirement of companies to report their emissions from 2024, were removed (The Moscow Times, 2019).